 In Jordan, foreign Judgment against Jordanian natural or juristic persons, might be enforced in accordance to Execution Foreign Awards Law “no (8) for the year 1952”; where its second article defines the foreign award as: “Every judgment issued from a court outside Jordan pertained to civil procedures (including the religious courts) requires paying amounts, including the arbitrator tribunal decisions if the judgment was final”.

-• Certified copy of the award.
+- Certified copy of the award.

-• Certified translation copy if the award is not in Arabic.
+- Certified translation copy if the award is not in Arabic.

-• Official letter stating that the award is final and executable.
+- Official letter stating that the award is final and executable.

-• Power of attorney .
+- Power of attorney .

-Rejection of enforcement
+The reasons of Rejection of enforcement

 The Jordanian Courts have the right to reject the enforcement in any of the following cases:

-If the plaintiff filed a case in a country that none of the parties carry its nationality, and/or their liabilities or commitments did not arise in its territory, and/or their contractual obligations were not referred to the country jurisdiction.
-For example, if an Italian national filed a case against a Jordanian before the Australian Courts claiming tort due to a car accident that occurred in Scotland; in this case and according to Jordanian laws the Australian courts do not have jurisdiction, therefore, the Jordanian court have the right to reject enforcing the award.
+If the plaintiff filed a case in a country that none of the parties carry its nationality, and/or their liabilities or commitments did not arise in its territory, and/or their contractual obligations were not referred to the country authority.
+For example, if an Italian national filed a case against a Jordanian before the Australian Courts claiming tort due to a car accident that occurred in Scotland; in this case and according to Jordanian laws the Australian courts do not have authority, therefore, the Jordanian court have the right to reject enforcing the award.

 3- If the defendant was not served or notified by the court that issued the award, and for that was not able to defend himself.